 The Center for Innovation and Leadership in Special Education (CILSE) is currently involved in an extensive community outreach program, entitled Project UNITE (Uniting Neuroscience, Innovative Teaching, and Education).
-Project UNITE is a three-year grant-funded professional development program aimed at improving student outcomes in two schools from socioeconomically challenged areas of Baltimore City.
+Project UNITE is a grant-funded professional development program aimed at improving student outcomes in Baltimore City Public Schools.

-Project UNITE will work to identify students in Baltimore City Public Schools who have been assessed at Kennedy Krieger Institute, who are failing to progress academically, and who are at risk for special education placement.
-With permission from families, former fellow and current CILSE Education Consultant, Lisa Carey will consult with the assessing clinicians and select Baltimore City schools to help its educators better reach these students by making observations and assisting teachers with implementing the recommendations emanating from the recent assessments.
-Outcomes will be assessed at the level of the individual student and teacher, as well as via the classrooms in which the interventions were made.
+Through funding from Transamerica, Project UNITE partners with two Baltimore City public schools per year to improve instructional practices for students with educational disabilities, as well as students who are struggling to learn and at risk for further intervention.
+With permission from families, former fellow and current CILSE Assistant Director, Lisa Carey consults with assessing clinicians and Baltimore City schools staff to promote best practices in the classroom.
+Outcomes are assessed at the level of the individual student and teacher, as well as via the classrooms in which the interventions were made.

 Schools can anticipate supportive and innovative program implementation.
 Ongoing coaching assists educators in making instructional decisions and developing supportive learning environments.

 Hear from teachers involved in Project UNITE talk about changes they made in their classrooms as a result of working with Lisa Carey to lean about Universal Design for Learning: